MarcoEidinger/SwiftPlantUML/README.md

 To log messages with lower priority (warning, info, debug) use the `--verbose` option.

-Note: using `--outut consoleOnly`, to print the PlantUML script in the consle, will log any messages into a log file.
+Note: using `--output consoleOnly`, to print the PlantUML script in the console, will log any messages into a log file.
 This has the advantage that you can pipe the PlantUML script into a file without problems.
 You can tail the log file with `tail -f /tmp/swiftplantuml.log`

 ## Acknowledgements